gabormay/esp-thermometer/README.md

   * Choose 74880 baud (this is necessary in order to see bootloader messages properly)
 - On the board, connect both `RST` and `GPIO0` to GND (push the buttons if you have added them)
 - Release RST (connect back to VCC), while `GPIO0` is still at GND
-- In the Serial Monitor you should see the following:
+- In the Serial Monitor you should see the following message from the bootloader:

     ```
      ets Jan  8 2013,rst cause:2, boot mode:(1,6)
     ```
-    This means that the bootloader is now in serial programming mode and ready to receive the new firmware.
+    This means that the module is now in serial programming mode and ready to receive the new firmware.
 - `GPIO0` can now be released back to VCC
 - Select Sketch/Upload

 In a short while the upload should finish without errors.
-If everything went fine the blue LED on the board should start blinking.
-You can reset the board by connecting `RST` to GND momentarily.
+If everything went fine the blue LED on the board will start blinking.
+You can now reset the board by connecting `RST` to GND momentarily.
 Make sure that `GPIO0` is _not_ connected to GND otherwise you will enter the programming mode again.

 At this point I suggest you to play around with your ESP8266.
-Try changing the example Sketch or try other Sketches.
-Try various functions from the [included libraries](https://github.com/esp8266/Arduino/blob/master/doc/libraries.md).
+Try changing the exampl or try other sketches.
+Look at the the list of functions in the [included libraries](https://github.com/esp8266/Arduino/blob/master/doc/libraries.md) and try to use them in your program.

 You can use `Serial.print()` family of functions to print diagnostic messages that you can then read in the Serial Monitor.
 Set the baud rate to 74880 to make it consistent with the bootloader via `Serial.begin(74880)`.